goFrendiAsgard/GoIgniter/README.md

 # Feature

 * HMVC with namespace
+* run_module_controller() which is better than HMVC's `Modules::run`
 * static file management with `asset_url()`
 * The way of initiating helper, model, or library is very similar to CodeIgniter4
-* Still compatible with PHP 5.4 (CodeIgniter4 will only support PHP7)
+* Still compatible with PHP 5.4 (Contrast to CodeIgniter4 that will only support PHP7)
+* Extended routes (including option to disable autoroute)
+* Extended config
+* Better Unit Test Library

 # Modified files